hapax/hapax.github.io/assets/minimal-networks.md

  it doesn't rule out the possibility that $x=0$ is actually a maximum, with the true minimum at some symmetrically spaced points $\pm x_\text{min}$, before length increases again as $|x|$ gets larger.
- If you are worried, you can calculate the length exactly and plot it for some different values.
+ If you are worried, you can calculate the length exactly and check!

 <figure>
     <div style="text-align:center"><img src